 At least annually, all employees are required to: (1) certify their understanding of and compliance with the Code, (2) identify members of their household and any account over which they have a beneficial ownership (they “own” the account or have “authority” over the account), and (3) identify any securities held in certificate form and all reportable securities they own at that time.

-RiverFront employees may also attend educational seminars and events hosted by vendors, Sponsor Firms, or ETP providers (“outside parties”).
-These outside parties pay for reasonable travel, lodging and other expenses related to the event.
-These outside parties may also co-sponsor or sponsor RiverFront’s attendance at these events.
-RiverFront often uses the ETPs managed by these outside parties within client models.
-These outside parties sometimes share expenses for RiverFront-sponsored events, marketing campaigns, and/or broker-dealer sponsored events.
+RiverFront employees may also attend educational seminars and events hosted by vendors, Sponsor Firms, or ETP providers (“Outside Parties”).
+These Outside Parties pay for reasonable travel, lodging and other expenses related to the event; they may also co-sponsor or sponsor RiverFront’s attendance at these events.
+RiverFront often uses the ETPs managed by these Outside Parties within client models.
+Outside Parties sometimes share expenses for RiverFront-sponsored events, marketing campaigns, and/or broker-dealer sponsored events.
 These activities create conflicts of interest as RiverFront will have an incentive to use vendors and/or ETPs sponsored by firms that participate in the activities above.
-RiverFront does not consider these benefits provided by outside parties when selecting investment products for client portfolios.
+RiverFront does not consider these benefits provided by Outside Parties when selecting investment products for client portfolios.
 Nonetheless, RiverFront monitors these activities and requires that any expenses paid or sponsorships received be reasonable in value.

 Participation or Interest in Client Transactions and Personal Trading